OpenMined/PySyft/docs/source/guides/data-owner/03-join-network.rst

 Step 7: Verify our Domain on the same Network
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In this step, we will verify that we have succesfully joined the network node or not.
-We will simply do this by listing the domains on this network and we should be able to see our domain too now!
+In this step, we will verify whether we have successfully joined the network node or not.
+We will do this by listing the domains available on this network and seeing whether our domain appears.

 ::